Nextomics/NextPolish/README.md

 NextPolish is freely available for academic use and other non-commercial use.

 * **CITE**
-Jiang Hu, Junpeng Fan, Zongyi Sun, Shanlin Liu, NextPolish: a fast and efficient genome polishing tool for long read assembly, Bioinformatics, , btz891, https://doi.org/10.1093/bioinformatics/btz891
+Hu, Jiang, et al. "NextPolish: a fast and efficient genome polishing tool for long read assembly."
+Bioinformatics (Oxford, England) (2019).

 * **PLEASE STAR AND THANKS**